Sign In Register

 Is Peck a Good Place to Live?

-Based on current data, Peck receives an overall livability score of 4.9 out of 5.0, earning a grade of A+.
-Key strengths include low unemployment, a highly educated population, affordable housing, a low poverty rate.
-Peck stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Peck receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, a highly educated population, affordable housing.
+Peck offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs